The Latest IATF 16949® Automotive Supplier Updates From IATF®, AIAG and OEMs

 See the entire list of OEM Quick Reference Guides.

-One last reminder – if your company is struggling to get an internal audit scheduled this year due to COVID concerns or limited resources, consider outsourcing it to simpleQuE.
+One last reminder – if your company is struggling to get an internal audit scheduled this year, consider outsourcing it to simpleQuE.
 Our audits (remote or on-site) can keep you (and even your suppliers) on track.

 SimpleQuE is not associated with the IATF®, IAOB, ANAB®, IAQG®, and is not a certification body.
 SimpleQuE is an independent consulting, training, and second-party auditing service provider that assists a company on a path for the company to obtain and maintain certification through accredited certification bodies.